Richard Herrnstein: Early life and education

-Richard Herrnstein was born on May 20, 1930, in New York City, to a family of Hungarian Jewish immigrants; the son of Flora Irene (née Friedman) and Rezso Herrnstein, a housepainter.
+Richard Herrnstein was born on May 20, 1930, in New York City, to a family of Hungarian Jewish immigrants; the son of Flora Irene (née Friedmann) and Rezső Herrnstein, a housepainter.
 He was educated at the High School of Music & Art and the City College of New York, receiving a B.A. from the latter in 1952.
 In 1955, Herrnstein obtained his Ph.D. at Harvard University, with a thesis titled Behavioral Consequences of the Removal of a Discriminative Stimulus Associated with Variable-Interval Reinforcement.
 Before joining the Harvard faculty, he worked for three years in the United States Army.

 Research and work

 His major research finding as an experimental psychologist is the matching law, the tendency of animals to allocate their choices in direct proportion to the rewards they provide.
 To illustrate the phenomenon, if there are two sources of reward, one of which is twice as rich as the other, Herrnstein found that animals often chose at twice the frequency the alternative that was seemingly twice as valuable.
 That is known as matching, both in quantitative analysis of behavior and mathematical psychology.
 He also developed melioration theory with William Vaughan Jr.

 Herrnstein was considered a "star pupil" of B. F. Skinner while working for his PhD at Harvard.
 He worked with Skinner in the Harvard pigeon lab that he ran until his death.
 His research greatly contributed to the field of behavior analysis.
 In 1965, and with Edwin Boring, Herrnstein wrote A Source Book in the History of Psychology.

 Herrnstein was the Edgar Pierce Professor of Psychology at Harvard University.
 He was the chairman of the Harvard Department of Psychology from 1967 to 1971.
 He also acted as the editor of the Psychological Bulletin from 1975 to 1981.
 In 1977, he was elected a Fellow of the American Academy of Arts and Sciences.

-Herrnstein's research focused first on natural concepts and human intelligence in the 1970s, and became prominent with the publication of his and Charles Murray's controversial book, The Bell Curve.
+Herrnstein's research focused first on natural concepts and human intelligence in the 1970s, and became prominent with the posthumous 1994 publication of his and Charles Murray's controversial book, The Bell Curve.
+The controversy, which received widespread media coverage, centered primarily on the book's pseudoscientific implication that race and ethnicity influenced intelligence, as well as its reliance on research funded and published by a racial-hygiene-focused eugenic organization, the Pioneer Fund.